Former Global Fellows

 Former Research Fellows

 Cindy Martinez worked as a Research Associate at CCLP from 2010 to 2013.
 She attended California State Polytechnic University, Pomona earning a B.S. in Biology.
 She then went on to receive a Masters of Education in Post-Secondary Administration and Student Affairs.
-Cindy is not the Interim Assistant Dean of Student Affairs at the Annenberg School for Communication and Journalism.
+Cindy acted as the Interim Assistant Dean of Student Affairs at the Annenberg School for Communication and Journalism and is now the new Dean of Students at the Keck Graduate Institute (KGI) at The Claremont Colleges.

 Erin Kamler served as a Research Associate at CCLP from 2010 to 2012.
 She is an award-winning playwright and composer whose interest in public diplomacy began when she studied in Thailand as an AFS exchange student.
 She now lives in San Francisco, where she works as an Assistant Professor of Arts and Humanities at the Minerva Schools.

-María J. Vázquez was a Research Associate at the Center on Communication Leadership & Policy and a PhD candidate (ABD) from the University of Navarra in Spain.
+María J. Vázquez was a Research Associate at CCLP and a PhD candidate (ABD) from the University of Navarra in Spain.
 In the last few years, she worked in marketing and operations at LUMA, an investment bank based in New York and Palo Alto specialized in media, marketing and ad tech.
 Now, she is the Director of business development and marketing at a startup in genomics and technology called Gencove.

-Lauren Allison was a Fulbright Research Fellow and Special Assistant to Mark Latonero, the Director of Research at the Center on Communication Leadership and Policy, in 2013.
+Lauren Allison was a Fulbright Research Fellow and Special Assistant to Mark Latonero, the Director of Research at CCLP, in 2013.
 She supported Latonero with reports and conferences, and in coordinating research across the center.
 Lauren serves as the Founder & Executive Director at Sulby Media.

-Kelsey (Sachdev) Browne served as a Research Associate and project specialist for the Center on Communication Leadership & Policy from 2009 to 2012.
+Kelsey (Sachdev) Browne served as a Research Associate and project specialist for the CCLP from 2009 to 2012.
 She graduated summa cum laude from USC in 2007 with a double degree in broadcast journalism and international relations, and a minor in French.
 She is the former Senior Learning & Development Manager at City Year Los Angeles.

-Zhaleh Boyd was a Research Fellow at the USC Annenberg Center on Communication Leadership & Policy from 2010 to 2012.
+Zhaleh Boyd was a Research Fellow at CCLP from 2010 to 2012.
 She worked primarily on the Technology & TIP project, focusing on effective service delivery and building sustainable public-private partnerships for anti-trafficking initiatives.
 Zhaleh completed her BA in English at Clark Atlanta University.
+In 2015, she finished her PhD at Hull University’s Wilberforce Institute for the study of Slavery and Emancipation.

 Former Graduate Fellows